 Students who have taken this subject as one of their A levels often apply to university to study Business, Law or Marketing degrees.
 It matches well with Psychology as you can understand customer behaviour and apply this to marketing planning and decision making elements of the course.

 A Level Business Studies

 Higher Education study, University

 You will experience a variety of teaching methods and styles and there are opportunities to take trips to a variety of sites to develop your understanding further.
 For example, various company visits are undertaken and business conferences.

-There are two written exams at the end of the course and guidance will be given on how to answer questions in the exams throughout the course.
+There are three written exams at the end of the course and guidance will be given on how to answer questions in the exams throughout the course.